Labor Market Information

 Below is the 13-month unemployment rates trending comparison for the four largest MSA’s in Tennessee –

 (Source: U.S. Bureau of Labor Statistics; Tennessee Dept. of Labor & Workforce Development)

-Below is the 13-month job postings trend for Knox County and the Knoxville MSA:
+You can view the 13-month job postings trend for Knox County and the Knoxville MSA below.